Flynn-B/Methane-Combustion-Simulation/README.md

 However when any other molecules collide, they do not react and collide according the collision engine which takes into consideration the mass and size of an molecule.

 ## Results
-Team won the 2021 New Mexico Governor's Stem Challange, sponsered by Los Alamos National Lab.
+Team won the 2021 New Mexico Governor's Stem Challange, sponsored by Los Alamos National Lab.